How Much Does Title Insurance Cost?

 Methodology

 Our title insurance cost estimates come from Stewart Title quotes.
-We collected this data in June 2024.
+We collected this data in September 2025.
+In regulated states this reflects market pricing, in unregulated states actual quotes from other carriers may vary.

 We used these details when collecting quotes: